Paul Allen: Aerospace

 As of the end of May 2019, Stratolaunch Systems Corporation had ceased operations.

 Real estate

-Allen's Vulcan Real Estate division offers development and portfolio management services, and is known for the redevelopment of the South Lake Union neighborhood immediately north of downtown Seattle.
+Allen's Vulcan Real Estate division offers development and portfolio management services, and was involved in the redevelopment of the South Lake Union neighborhood immediately north of downtown Seattle.
 Vulcan has developed 6.3 e6sqft of new residential, office, retail and biotechnology research space, and has a total development capacity of 10000000 sqft.
 Vulcan advocated for the Seattle Streetcar line known as South Lake Union Streetcar, which runs from Seattle's Westlake Center to the south end of Lake Union.
 In 2012, The Wall Street Journal called Allen's South Lake Union investment "unexpectedly lucrative" and one that led to his firm selling a 1800000 sqft office complex to Amazon.com for US$1.16 billion, one of the most expensive office deals ever in Seattle.
 "It's exceeded my expectations", Allen said of the South Lake Union development.